College football national championships in NCAA Division I FBS: Other selectors

 In addition to the NCAA-designated "major selectors" listed above, various other people and organizations have selected national champions in college football.
 Selections from such notable selectors are listed below.

 Unique championship selections from non-major selectors

-Teams in the following table were selected by notable national championship selectors not listed as a "major selector" in the NCAA Football Bowl Subdivision Records book.
+Teams in the following table were selected by people or organizations not listed as a "major selector" in the NCAA Football Bowl Subdivision Records book.

 In the interest of brevity, this table contains only teams that were not also selected by any NCAA-designated major selector for the given year.
+Some are contrarian selections or protests against the choices of the major polls and the BCS.